riyatyag-6/Portfolio/README.md

 # About
-This is a mini portfolio website which is designed during the Web Development Bootcamp by Angela Yu
+This is a mini portfolio website
 # Tool Used
 HTML5 ,CSS3, Google fonts
 # Website Link